edmerix/SplitMerge/README.md

 It is designed to work on directories containing UMS result structs for each channel in many files, speeding up processing of large numbers of channels, such as in the Utah array.

+It is now fully functional with an original, unmodified copy of UMS :)

-__N.B.__ This is a work in progress...
+~~__N.B.__ This is a work in progress...
 Importantly, I have made _minor_ alterations to the original toolbox, which _may_ be required for full functionality.
-These requirements will be removed/documented shortly (see todos below).
+These requirements will be removed/documented shortly (see todos below).~~

 _BTW_ this uses Matlab's class structure (using @ClassName directory and separate methods files within).
 This structure must be maintained in order for the methods to work correctly.